franciscovilchezv/eurydice.rl/docs/report/README.md

-# Project Progress
+# README

-Progress of project for the CSCE790 course.
+Please refer to https://github.com/franciscovilchezv/eurydice.rl for instructions on how to run the code with illustrations.